 Featured Media

-As part of the 3-Minute Thesis competition, Kent gave a broad overview of his doctoral research into how autistic people can reap the myriad benefits associated with the concept “music” by experiencing tone, rhythm, melody, and harmony through multiple senses.
+As part of the 3-Minute Thesis competition, Kent gave a broad overview of his doctoral research into how Deaf and autistic people can reap the myriad benefits associated with the concept “music” by experiencing tone, rhythm, melody, and harmony through multiple senses.
 (3 min)

 At TEDxSanJuanIsland, Kent described his experiences in the Peace Corps.
 As he taught creative movement to Deaf students, he realized that he was teaching the components of music (tone, rhythm, melody, and harmony) kinesthetically.
 (17min, 50sec)

 This is an informal video in which Kent takes viewers on a nature walk.
-It provides a basic explanation of how rhythm is experienced in nature through multiple senses.
+It provides a very basic explanation of how rhythm is experienced in nature through multiple senses.
 These principles can be applied to tone, melody, and harmony as well.
 (1 minute, 15 sec)